 BEVs also have cheaper fueling costs.
 Most utility providers offer residential electric rates that cost only a few cents per hour, with some even offering special lower EV rates, such as off-peak rates or time-of-use rates, to reduce fuel costs even further.
 The price of electricity is much more stable when compared to gas or diesel – experiencing virtually no major fluctuations over the last 20 years.
 If you are somebody who drives on a near-daily basis, the accumulated savings in fuel costs from making the switch to a BEV can make a huge impact on your household budget.

-A little-known fact about BEVs is that they create less noise pollution than gas vehicles.
+A little-known fact about electric cars is that they create less noise pollution than gas vehicles.
 The amount of noise emitted from an electric motor is significantly quieter than an internal combustion engine and its exhaust system.
 In fact, there have even been concerns from safety campaigners about EVs being too quiet.
-By September 2020, U.S. regulators will require HEVs, PHEVs and BEVs to produce their own sounds when driving up to speeds of 18.6 miles per hour.
+In September 2020, U.S. regulators required HEVs, PHEVs and BEVs to produce their own sounds when driving up to speeds of 18.6 miles per hour.
 This law is meant to help pedestrians who might be blind, partially sighted, or otherwise distracted to hear them as they approach.
-As EVs become more mainstream, noise pollution caused by transportation will likely fade away!
+As EVs become more mainstream, noise pollution caused by transportation will likely fade away.

 Despite these superiorities, however, no vehicle is perfect and BEVs face their own share of problems.
 Like many other electronic devices, the biggest drawback of a BEV is that it will eventually require a battery replacement.